vodanh1903/vodanh1903.github.io/about/README.md

 # About Me
-I'm Le Cong Danh, a 20 years old guys learning about Cybersecurity at University of Information Technology (UIT) in Viet Nam.
+I'm Le Cong Danh, a 20-year-old guy learning about Cybersecurity at University of Information Technology (UIT) in Viet Nam.